prof-rossetti/intro-to-python/units/unit-0.md

 Category | Recommended Tool | Purpose
 --- | --- | ---
 Text Editor | VS Code | For creating, reading, editing, and deleting files of Python code.
-Command-line | Mac Terminal or Windows Git Bash | For interfacing with the computer in programmatic ways (i.e. to install or execute software).
+Command-line Application | Mac Terminal or Windows Git Bash | For interfacing with the computer in programmatic ways (i.e. to install or execute software).
-Virtual Environments | Anaconda (`conda`) | For installing different versions of the Python programming language.
+Virtual Environment Management | Anaconda (`conda`) | For installing different versions of the Python programming language.
 Programming Language | Python (`python`) | For executing files of code written in the Python programming language.
-Package Manager | Pip (`pip`)| For installing third-party packages written in the Python programming language.
+Package Management | Pip (`pip`)| For installing third-party packages written in the Python programming language.
 Version Control | Git (`git`) | For incrementally saving different versions of software files, and interfacing with GitHub, which is a place to share software files online.
 Server Management | Heroku (`heroku`) | For provisioning and managing remote servers on which to run software.